Kahnawake: Gambling/gaming

-The Kahnawake Gaming Commission offers gambling licenses to Internet-based poker, casino, and sportsbook sites.
+The Kahnawake Gaming Commission offers licenses to Internet-based gambling sites for poker, casino, and sportsbook.
 It has established Kahnawake as a substantial player in that business.

 Mohawk Internet Technologies (MIT), a local data centre located within the territory, hosts and manages many Internet gambling websites, and provides high-tech employment to its people.
 MIT is the closest and fastest source for "legally hosted" gambling websites for North American players.
 Established in 1998, MIT by 2006 had become a "remarkably profitable" enterprise.